Class DescriptionsFind Your Inner ZUDA

 Whereas Power Vinyasa Yoga (yang) emphasizes activity, muscular strength and stamina, Yin Yoga focuses on stillness, lengthening the connective tissues and allowing gravity to do the work.
 Unlike the way we're accustomed to strengthening muscles, our ligaments & tendons answer to a slow, steady hold.
 By holding a yin pose for a long time, the body responds by making connective tissue longer and stronger.

 ZUDA's yin classes are held in a non-heated, cool, room.
 This practice is still and quiet — there are minimal standing postures and little talking or music.
 This space provides students with the opportunity to listen closely to the messages the body has to offer.
 This class is open to all levels, including first timers.

 Karma classes are our same Vinyasa-style classes, but we only accept donations for them.
 No class passes.
-Cash or checks made out to Tubman House.
+At the Midtown location, cash or checks made out to Sacramento Loaves & Fishes.
+At the Folsom location, cash or checks made out to Twin Lakes Food Bank.
 Suggested donation amount is $5.
-All proceeds go to Tubman House.
+All proceeds go to these two organizations.

 Through breath, play, body awareness and community, children establish the unity of yoga and daily life.

 Children, ages 5-11, will leave these classes with:

 - a deeper understanding of simple to complex yoga poses